XRM-OSS/Xrm-Templating-Language/README.md

 In release v3.0.2 you will also be able to configure each column's style separately.
 This will allow for defining a custom width to each column.
 You can set it by passing the columns not as array of strings, but as array of objects.
-They may containt the keys `name` for the column name, which you previously passed directly as string, `label` as custom label to show in the header, `style` for your style information for this column and `mergeStyle` for defining, whether your style information should be appended to the line (or header) style or not (defaults to true).
+They may contain the keys `name` for the column name, which you previously passed directly as string, `label` as custom label to show in the header, `style` for your style information for this column and `mergeStyle` for defining, whether your style information should be appended to the line (or header) style or not (defaults to true).
+You can also use `nameByEntity` when displaying mixed records in the table and pass a dictionary with logical name as keys and column name per entity as value such as:
+`{ nameByEntity: { contact: "firstname", task: "subject" }, label: "Column Label" }`.
+You might want to override the column label as above to use one that matches all types.

 Passing all column names as array of strings is still possible.